lower back pain in Columbus

-Your “back bone” is composed of a bony spinal column surrounded by muscles, tendons and ligaments for proper stability and balance.
+Your “backbone” is composed of a bony spinal column surrounded by muscles, tendons, and ligaments for proper stability and balance.
 If viewed from the side, the spinal column forms an “S” shape.
 The lower portion of the “S” comprises the lower back, known as your lumbar spine.
 Many forces affecting the body are exerted at the lumbar region.
 Forces that are excessive resulting from poor posture, improper structural alignments, trauma, or other causes can lead to lower back pain (LBP).
-The most common underlying cause of lower back pain are structural disturbances.
+The most common underlying cause of lower back pain is structural disturbances.

 Who Gets Lower Back Pain in Columbus, Ohio?

 Low back pain (LBP) is a very common medical problem in Columbus, Ohio.
 Approximately 90 percent of the population will suffer at least one debilitating episode of LBP in their life.
 Ten to 20 percent of the population experience LBP each year.
 Evaluation by a Corrective Care Chiropractor will help identify the specific pain generator and lead to an individual treatment plan.
 There are many potential causes of LBP.
 Spinal stenosis, a narrowing of the space in the central canal in the spine, is more common in older adults.
 Disc herniation is more common in younger and middle-aged adults.
 Back pain affects all groups of people.
 The most common result of varies back problems:disc herniation, disc degeneration, spinal arthritis, facet syndrome or even a mad muscle in your back stem from structural disturbances in your spinal or pelvis alignment.